RetroButterbacke/Schule-pygame-header/README.md

 ![system-shell image](images/how_to_find_shell.png)

-Now after you click on that, a new window will open.
+Now after you clicked on that, a new window will open.

 ![System shell image](images/system_shell.png)